 You likely are not interested in wearing reading glasses.
 So what are your reading vision correction options?
-There are three surgical options commonly recommended by ophthalmologists to improve your reading vision (and distance if necessary).
+There are two surgical options commonly recommended by ophthalmologists to improve your reading vision (and distance if necessary).

 Monovision LASIK is a tried and true procedure with proven results for reading vision correction.
 Monovision corrects one eye to focus up-close, as a reading vision correction solution, and your dominant eye will provide your distance vision (If necessary, you can have distance vision correction as well on the dominant eye).
 This sounds a little crazy but the brain and eyes are extremely powerful when they work together.
 Trained reputable ophthalmologists who perform this type of laser vision correction for reading always require the patient to do a “test drive” utilizing contact lenses.
 This enables you to determine if you are comfortable with this solution.
 With monovision, you can basically “select” the reading vision correction that best suits your needs by adjusting the power of the single contact lens.